 Mercedes Masöhn (Jenny), Josh Cooke (Henry), Mattie Liptak (George), Ignacio Serricchio (Ed), Noree Victoria (Shilah Washington), Bre Blair (Paula), Phillip Devona (Nial), Tom Thon (Doc Kingston), John Curran (Captain Forrest), Andrew Benator (Willsy), Sandra Lafferty (Louise Treadwell), Lamar Stewart (Preston), George Back (Ralph), Julie Gribble (Susan), Erin Smith (Nicca), Lynn Cole (Bev)

-The airplane thriller horror movie took off for a time around this period.
-There were a number of genre-related efforts, especially after Snakes on a Plane (2006), although these tended more to the ridiculous than the effective as in Tail Sting (2002) with mutant scorpions on a plane, Swarm (2007) with ants on a plane and Lost in the Pacific (2016) with mutant cats on a plane.
+The airplane thriller took off for a time around this period with the likes of Flightplan (2005) and Red Eye (2005).
+There were a number of genre-related efforts, especially after Snakes on a Plane (2006), although these tended more to the ridiculous than the effective as in Tail Sting (2002) with mutant scorpions on a plane, Swarm (2007) with ants on a plane; Lost in the Pacific (2016) with mutant cats on a plane; and Flight 666 (2018) about a haunted flight.
 Surprisingly enough, the zombies on a plane concept had been done before with Flight of the Living Dead: Outbreak on a Plane (2007), although Quarantine 2 does let down on this somewhat and has the plane land soon into the film and most of the action thereafter take place in the terminal.